 KTH's COVID-19 management

 KTH gives priority to ensuring that our students can complete their education while we work to reduce the spread of infection.
-We plan for alternative teaching and examination forms whenever possible.
+We plan for alternative teaching and examination forms whenever needed and possible.
 KTH mainly follows the recommendations of the Public Health Agency with regard to COVID-19.
 In addition, the President of KTH, as head of a government agency, makes the necessary decisions.

 GUx is led by the Vice President for Education and consists of the Undergraduate Studies Committee (GU) and other relevant functions, depending on needs.
 The group is responsible for matters regarding the pandemic’s effect on studies.
 They also prepare decisions within the field and develop practical guidelines based on the President’s decisions.
-The group meets on a regular basis and also when needed.

 The working group for digitalization of education is working to ensure that KTH have access to digital tools and systems, guidance, education and educational materials in order to be able to further develop digital education and examination, on-campus as well as remotely.